snetdev/docs/fields.rst

 - ``BYTES_UNALIGNED``: size unit is bytes, no alignment expected.

-- ``BYTES_SCALAR_ALIGNED``: size unit is bytes, allocation is scalar aligned (aligned on uintmax_t or long long double, whichever is largest)
+- ``BYTES_SCALAR_ALIGNED``: size unit is bytes, allocation is scalar aligned (aligned on uintmax_t or the largest floating-point type, whichever is largest)

 - ``BYTES_CACHE_ALIGNED``: size unit is bytes, allocation is scalar and cache line aligned.